spurin/diveintokubernetes/README.md

 ✨ [Slack Community - Join our community to interact with myself and other students](https://community.diveinto.com)

-🆘 If you experience any challenges during the course that require support, please use the Slack community or the Discussions section on GitHub.
+🆘 If you experience any challenges during the course that require support, please use the Slack community or the [Discussions](https://github.com/spurin/diveintokubernetes/discussions) section here on GitHub.
 I'd much rather know about any issue and in doing so, help yourself and others who encounter similar problems, Thanks!

 ---